 Other enforcement options include: intercepting the obligor's IRS refund; requesting that the obligor's driving privileges or professional license be suspended; requesting that the obligor's passport be denied; reporting the obligor to the Credit Bureau; placing a lien on the obligor's property; and requesting seizure of funds in bank accounts.

 If the obligor is employed, the employer will receive a wage attachment ordering the employer to deduct the support amount from the obligor's wages.
 The employer then sends the payments to be applied to the account.
 If there is no wage attachment in effect, the obligor is responsible for paying the support amount directly in the amount ordered by the Court.
 All payments must be sent to the Statewide Collection and Disbursement Unit (SCDU) in Harrisburg.

-If the obligor has more than one account, the payment is divided among all accounts.
-After the payments are processed, and if there are no "holds" on the account, the support will be forwarded to the obligee either through an EFT (electronic funds transfer) to a bank account or to an EPICARD.
+If the obligor has more than one support case, the payment is divided among all cases.
+After the payments are processed, and if there are no "holds" on the account, the support will be forwarded to the obligee either through an EFT (electronic funds transfer) to a bank account or to an EPICARD. .

-According to federal regulations, you are entitled to a review of your case once every three years (from the last order date).
-Parties may request a review of their order every three years to determine if a change in the order is proper.
+According to federal regulations, you are entitled to a review of your support case once every three years (from the last order date).
+Parties may request a review of their order every three years to determine if a change in the order is warranted.